Code-Institute-Submissions/geotime/Notes.md

-## Suprises ALong the Way
+## Surprises ALong the Way

 ### Git Pull
 Just getting ready for my first push with git, bit I was not allowed.
 I had to do a pull from the main repo.
 I had linked draw.io to my folder and had created a wireframe in the main repo.
 Hence the need for a pull before a push.

 Using w3c validator for the first time not as bad as I expecting.
 Some corrections to form > legend.
 Also the quickest method for correcting flow issues with css.
 Finding missing closing tags.

-Now understand the full value of frequet git commits.
+Now understand the full value of frequent git commits.
 Also keeps focus on one issue/task at a time.

 ## New Learning Experiences
 ###  New Languages